Members of the Filipino Performing Arts Group at the Cesar Chavez Day 2018

 Arnis, (from “arnes,” an old Spanish word for armor) was founded by the Indonesian inhabitants of the Srivijayan Empire that ruled most of Southeast Asia in the 13th century.
 They were overthrown by the Majapahit Empire from Eastern Java, Indonesia.
 Forced to flee, the Srivi refugees settled in Cebu, central part of Visayas, where they introduced Arnis.
 During the Spanish colonization that lasted more than three centuries, the practice of Arnis was forbidden but practitioners trained underground with sticks and bolos.
 When the Americans colonized the Philippines, the practice was allowed openly and Arnis flourished.
 Arnis, which has big tournaments all over the Philippines, is also offered as a PE class in some universities.
 (Choreographer: Tessie, Assistant choreographers: Angelo and Zeke.)

 This is our first contemporary dance that showcases the Filipino Jazz musician, Bong Penera who composed the song A Samba Song (1974).
 We are starting to feature not just our past cultures (Southern Philippine, ethnic, martial arts dances) but also present Filipino cultures to attract young audience to our events.
-This is our first piece.
-(Our second piece is “Pinoy Ako” by Orange and Lemon Group which we will use for our hip hop bamboo dance).
+This is our first piece of contemporary music.

 Children lined up with salakot